Mirjana Karanović: Acting career

 She made her screen debut in the 1980 film Petrijin venac ("Petrija's Wreath"), earning accolades for her portrayal of an illiterate Serbian woman.
 She is best known to international audiences for her portrayal of the mother in the 1985 film When Father Was Away on Business.

 In 1995, she appeared in the film Underground, directed by famous Serbian director Emir Kusturica.

 In 2003, Mirjana Karanović again made history by appearing in Croatian film Svjedoci (Witnesses).
 She was the first actor from Serbia to appear in a Croatian film since the breakup of Yugoslavia.
 In the film, she played a Croatian war widow.

 In 2005, she appeared in the film Grbavica by the Bosnian director Jasmila Žbanić, in which she played a Muslim woman who had to come to terms with her teenage daughter regarding the nature of her birth.
 In this film, she portrays a rape victim abused by Serbs during the Bosnian War.

+In 2013, Mirjana Karanović appeared in Greek-Serbian co production The Tree and the Swing (aka A Place Called Home) by Greek film director Maria Douza, and was nominated for Best Supporting Actress Award by the Hellenic Film Academy in 2014.
+In the film she plays Nina, the daughter of Greek refugee Kyriakos Karapanos (Elias Logothetis).